guzmangustavo/AlgorithmicTrading-App/README.md

 # AlgorithmicTrading-App

-An application that applies stocks trading strategies in a test environment.
+An application that executes stocks trading strategies in a test environment.

 ## Table of contents